-We have audited the financial statements of Lisheen Mine Partnership ('the Partnership') for the year ended 31 March 2020, which comprise the Income Statement and Statement of Comprehensive Income, the Statement of Financial Position and notes to the financial statements, including the summary of significant accounting policies set out in note 1.
-The financial reporting framework that has been applied in their preparation is Irish Law and Accounting Standards including FRS 101 Reduced Disclosure Framework (Irish Generally Accepted Accounting Practice).
+We have audited the financial statements of Lisheen Mine Partnership ('the Qualifying Partnership') for the year ended 31 March 2022, which comprise the which comprise the Income statement, statement of financial position, statement of changes in equity and notes to the financial statements, including the summary of significant accounting policies set out in note 1.
+The financial reporting framework that has been applied in their preparation is Irish Law and FRS 101 The Financial Reporting Standard applicable in the UK and Republic of Ireland issued in the United Kingdom by the Financial Reporting Council.